 When bash script has no fish version

+Some scripts are only written in bash and zsh is a superset of bash and as such can execute any bash script.
 As such, there is no “native” way of running something like nvm for instance.
 There is a workaround though.
 There are execution wrappers such as bax or bass which allow to run bash scripts in fish.
-So you can still have your nvm
+So you can still have your nvm available on the command line with a little fish function:

 BTW, I’ve found fnm to be a better (in terms of performance) replacement for nvm.